*Updated July 2017*

 If you want to make your meal more of an all-day treat, why not pop along to The Lido for a spa day or al fresco swim to work up an appetite?
 Their tapas menu is reliably good, and they usually have some good value offers on their website which you can combine with using the spa facilities.

 Quite possible the best view in town – and that’s quite the statement given how many scenic views we are lucky to have in Bristol.
-The food here is a celebration of high quality ingredients, choose between a seasonal 7 course tasting menu or some inventive dishes from the dinner menu.
+Also see neighbouring restaurant Spoke & Stringer for some seriously gorgeous tapas and live music.

 Few places make the immediate impact that this punchy family-run joint did as soon as it opened – with Ben making fresh pasta twice daily and his cousin Dom providing enthusiastic and chatty service out the front, you’re unlikely to find better Italian food for miles around, with a lush wine list to boot.